LukWebsForge/TldrProgress/README.md

 ### Docker

 You can simply start a container which runs this program.
-The program will start the repository update at 2am (local time) each day.
+The program will start the repository update at midnight (UTC) each day.

 ```shell script
 # Create a docker container with name tldrprogress, which will always restart (system reboot, error)